Stackclash/5e-vault/5. Mechanics/Items/Candle Of Invocation.md

 While lit, the candle sheds dim light in a 30-foot radius.
 Any creature within that light whose alignment matches that of the candle makes attack rolls, saving throws, and ability checks with advantage.
 In addition, a cleric or druid in the light whose alignment matches the candle's can cast 1st-level spells he or she has prepared without expending spell slots, though the spell's effect is as if cast with a 1st-level slot.

-Alternatively, when you light the candle for the first time, you can cast the [[/5.
-Mechanics/Spells/Gate.md|gate]] spell with it.
+Alternatively, when you light the candle for the first time, you can cast the [[5.
+Mechanics\Spells\Gate.md|gate]] spell with it.
 Doing so destroys the candle.

 *Source: Dungeon Master's Guide p.
-157*
+157. Available in the SRD.*